fragilefort/oxytribe/README.md

 - [x] Wrap the workflow with Nextflow
 - [x] Delete the modules that already exist in nf-core
 - [x] Annotate the editing sites in the TSV file
-- [ ] Add an R script for top edited genes with threshold like 5% and 1% and some stats
+- [x] Add an R script for top edited genes with threshold like 5% and 1% and some stats
+- [ ] Add UMI extract
+- [ ] USE UMI dedup
+- [ ] OW, use cordinate based dedupping
 - [ ] Trimming process
-- [ ] Add use UMI extract process
-- [ ] USE UMI dedup
 - [ ] Containerize the Pixi environment
 - [ ] Update the documentation for installation and usage
 - [ ] Testing and benchmarking